Social anxiety disorder (SAD) is sometimes referred to as social phobia.

 Shaking, sweating, nausea, and increased heart rate are a few common physical symptoms that may occur.

-Origins of social anxiety disorder may develop from a combination of things, including genetic factors, brain chemistry, personal history, life events, and environmental factors.
+Origins of SAD may develop from a combination of things, including genetic factors, brain chemistry, personal history, life events, and environmental factors.
 And similar to how there is a major difference between having a case of the blues and a depressive disorder, there is a huge difference between being shy and suffering from social anxiety disorder.

 Let’s take a closer look.